Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Component Analysis

 \subsection{Copy Mechanism}

 The logit lens margin plot identifies several copy-promoting layer transitions $7\to8$, $12\to13$, and more weakly $15\to17$ (\cref{fig:margin_gradient_ll}).
 Throughout Phase II, the layer-wise dynamics of copying change little; the copy-promoting layer transitions established during Phase I persist.
-However, the target candidate rises steadily while the source candidate is progressively down-ranked in Phase II, indicating an increased preference for translation (\cref{fig:main-ll-over-time}).
-Notably, we also observe upper layers down-ranking valid translation candidates with partial or even full token overlap with the source word (see Appendix \cref{fig:app_over_time_token_groups}), suggesting a mechanism that discourages token copying for translation, even though the model ultimately prefers such outputs.
+However, the target candidate rises steadily while the source candidate is progressively downranked in Phase II, indicating an increased preference for translation (\cref{fig:main-ll-over-time}).
 While logit lens offers insights into the preferred prediction at a particular layer, it does not reveal which components influence these.
 To understand how parameters in the model drive the observed changes, we turn to ExPLAIND.

-We use ExPLAIND to identify the most copy-promoting parameters in Phase I, and the most copy-suppressing parameters in Phase II (\cref{sec:methodology_explaind}).
-We probe their role by performing two ablations.
-First, we scale them by $2.0$ to \emph{excite} their influence on the predictions.
+\paragraph{Parameter Ablations} We first use ExPLAIND to identify the most copy-promoting parameters in Phase I, and the most copy-suppressing parameters in Phase II (\cref{sec:methodology_explaind}).
+We then probe their role by performing two causal ablations.
+First, we scale them by $2.0$ to \emph{excite} their influence on predictions.
 Second, we scale by $0.5$ to \emph{inhibit} their influence.
-We compare the ablated checkpoint's copy and translation behavior to that of the original checkpoint.
+We enforce a sparse set of parameters, ensuring a focused intervention.
+Finally, we compare the ablated checkpoint's copy and translation behavior to that of the original checkpoint.

-ExPLAIND identifies the attention value projections in layers $0-2$ as the TOP-3 contributors of copy-promoting influence in Phase I (see \cref{fig:parallel_on_copy_explaind}).
-We find that exciting their influence makes copy behavior dominant throughout training (both source word and context copying is almost tripled in the final checkpoint), while halving it inhibits copying with only minor impact on translation performance (less than $4$ percentage points), primarily affecting instances where token copying produces correct translations (see \cref{app:copy_ablations}).
-This indicates that parameters in layers $0-2$ control \emph{whether} to copy.
+ExPLAIND identifies the attention value projections in layers $0$--$2$ as the top contributors of copy-promoting influence in Phase I (see \cref{fig:parallel_on_copy_explaind}).
+Exciting their influence makes copy behavior dominant over all checkpoints (source word and context copying are almost tripled in the final checkpoint).
+Inhibiting them reduces copying with only minor impact on translation performance ($<4$ percentage points), primarily affecting instances where token copying produces correct translations (see \cref{app:copy_ablations}).
+This indicates that parameters in layers $0$--$2$ control \emph{whether} to copy.